brite-code/brite/docs/spec/src/patterns.md

 ## Alias Pattern

-AliasPattern : Identifier `is` Pattern
+AliasPattern : BindingIdentifier `is` Pattern

 Allows a {Pattern} to be aliased.
 In case one wants access to the entire value and one of its fields.